GerqEV/postcss/README.md

 PostCSS requires valid CSS
 Most preprocessors parse plain text files so any syntax is theoretically possible.
 PostCSS creates an object model so it requires syntactically-correct CSS from the start.

-PostCSS is a tool for transforming styles with JS plugins.
-These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.

 - Install (npm, gulp required):
 	- $ npm install gulp-postcss postcss-mixins postcss-simple-vars postcss-nested autoprefixer-core --save-dev